yuvalpress/version-notifier/README.md

 ## Configuration Options 🕹
 ### NOTIFY
 List represented as string with the following possible keywords: `major, minor, patch, all`
-</br>This value can be set in the both HELM values.yaml file under `application.notify` and as environment variable in your custom Dockerfile.
+</br>This value can be set in both HELM values.yaml file under `application.notify` and as environment variable in your custom Dockerfile.
 </br></br> Possible combinations:
   * "all" - `all` must be set alone
   * "major, patch" - only notify for `major` and `patch` version changes